 You’ll be instantly prepared to make a hortobágyi húsos palacsinta, which is a meat-filled pancake or crépe named after Hortobágy, a certain area of a Great Hungarian Plain.

 Few people know that it has nothing to do with centuries-long traditions or the Hortobágy itself.
 This dish was officially invented for a World Fair.
-It must have been a hit though since then it has become an official Hungaricum, meaning it’s a typical example of the unique Hungarian culture.
+It must have been a hit, given that since then, it has become an official Hungaricum, meaning it’s a typical example of the unique Hungarian culture.

-If you’re confused now because you thought pancakes were sweet deserts, you’re right, they originally are.
+If you’re confused now because you thought pancakes were sweet desserts, you’re right, they originally are.
 But there are some Hungarian tricks to turn them into a salty meat dish.

 The minced meat of csirkepaprikás will make the perfect stuffing, while the meat juice mixed with some sour cream will be your sauce on the pancakes.

-Once you filled the pancakes, tuck in the ends and pour the sauce on it.
+Once you fill the pancakes, tuck in the ends and pour the sauce on it.
 A little bit of parsley on top is a good choice and not just for decoration.